-Will you help us launch a new prostate cancer test?
+Will you help us revolutionise prostate cancer diagnosis?

-Please donate now to help the Tiger Test begin saving lives.
-With your support, we can fund the clinical trials needed to have the test adopted by the NHS and hospitals around the world.
+Please donate now to help the UEA Prostate Cancer Tests begin saving lives.
+With your support, we can fund the clinical trials needed to have the tests adopted by the NHS and hospitals around the world.

 If you’d like to find out more, or make a larger gift, contact the Development Office at firstname.lastname@example.org.